Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 • Change notification update level – Use default Windows Update notifications.

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB Fig. 2
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB - Fig.5

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB Fig. 2
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB – Fig.5

 Intune Patching – Deadline Configurations

-Now, you will need to configure the deadline settings experience for Windows 11 PCs.
-You have to be careful about these configuration policies because this defines the restart behavior for the users and reminders etc.
+Now, you must configure the deadline settings experience for Windows 11 PCs.
+You have to be careful about these configuration policies because they define the restart behavior for users, reminders, etc.

-I have not configured these deadline settings policies for Day -0 deployment ring in my lab environment.
-However, I recommend configuring these policies as per your business requirements.
+I have not configured these deadline settings policies for the Day -0 deployment ring in my lab environment.
+However, I recommend configuring these policies according to your business requirements.

 • Use deadline settings -> Not Configured